VaishaliNandhagopal/HackerNewsStories/README.md

 # HackerNewsStories

-[02:56, 17/11/2021] Sabari Zoho: Simple application for searching news using hacker news api developed by following MVVM architecture.
+Simple application for searching news using hacker news api developed by following MVVM architecture.
 Latest stories can be refreshed by pulling down the list.
 Already fetched stories have been cached and loaded for offline mode.
 By taping search icon stories can be filtered.
 Google API used for filtering required stories.

 Dependencies: